kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/cooperation.md

 * Early Career Workshop Award, Society for the Advancement of Socio-Economics (SASE), 2019 (awarded on a competitive basis to 14 early career researchers, enabling them to participate at a career development workshop and covering the registration, travel and accommodation costs of attending SASE’s annual conference in New York)

 * UACES Travel Scholarship, 2018 (competitive grant awarded by the Academic Association for Contemporary European Studies for my PhD fieldwork)

-## Next steps

-1. Working papers:

-    * Kira Gartzou-Katsouyanni, "Obstacles to local cooperation in fragmented, left-behind economies: An integrated framework" (under review)

-    * Kira Gartzou-Katsouyanni, "Beyond mere rent payments?
-The Common Agricultural Policy as a facilitator of local cooperation" (under preparation)

-2. Ongoing Special Issue project on the “Political Economy of Local Development in the Semi-Periphery” with Sonja Avjlijaš (see [here](/PELED))

-3. Submission of a book proposal

 ## Public engagement